Mathews Thimothios (Malankara bishop): Metropolitan of UK, Europe and Africa Diocese

 The Malankara Syrian Christian Association met on 11 September 2008 at Pampakuda elected him as the bishop along with six others.
 On 4 December 2008 Baselios Mar Thoma Didymos I received his profession as Ramban.
 On 19 February 2009 he was ordained to the episcopate by Baselios Mar Thoma Didymos I at St. George Orthodox Church, Puthuppally.

+Metropolitan of Chengannur Diocese

+As of 2022, he is serving as Metropolitan of Chengannur Orthodox Diocese.